Pigmice2733/peregrine-backend/README.md

 	git checkout -b <initials>-<description>

 When the feature is complete, tests pass, and you are ready for it to be merged, create a PR.

-# Pull Requests

-All pull requests should include:

-* ` # Goal` - description of what the PR is trying to accomplish.
-* ` # Testing` - description of how the PR should be tested.